Review by Ian Keogh

 Archaia do us proud with the back-up features, which go well beyond the covers gracing the original comics, although they’re also included.
 We have mini interviews with all writers giving the background to their material and creative process, and plenty of sketches, with the original character design being the work of Dale Keown.

 With its ambitious remit across time, Days Missing very much has the feel of a project originally intended for television, but which never progressed to the screens.
-It has the scope and possibilities of the fondly recalled Twilight Zone, yet takes an abrupt change in direction for the second volume, Kestus, with a third also available.
+It has the scope and possibilities of the fondly recalled Twilight Zone, yet takes an abrupt change in direction for the second volume, Kestus, and the series concludes with a third.